chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 ### Set up nginx-ingress environment

 The nginx-ingress will be installed using Helm.
-A recent, stable version of Helm should be pre-installed to your Cloud Shell.
+A recent, stable version of Helm should be pre-installed on your Cloud Shell.
 Run `helm version` to check which version you are using and also ensure that Helm is installed:

 ```bash
 helm version